gophersaurus/framework/README.md

 > IMPORTANT NOTE: Gophersaurus is still in development and currently the API is not stable.
 We will lockdown the API soon, and then gf.v1 will cease to have breaking changes.
 All breaking changes will be diverted gf.v2.

+###Installation:

+> Note: These instructions assume you already have your $GOPATH configured and you are using git with github or github-enterprise.

+####Code Setup
+1. Clone this repositiory to your local machine. `git clone git@git.target.com:gophersaurus/gophersaurus.git`
+2. Enter the root project directory. `cd gophersaurus`
+4. Run the command `go get ./...` to ensure you have all nessesary dependencies locally.
+If you want download fresh updated dependency copies and see what what your downloading run `go get -u -v ./...`.
+5. Rename the `gophersaurus` to your project name. `cd ..`, `mv gophersaurus project-name`
+6. Do a search and replace in your project root for `git.target.com/gophersaurus/gophersaurus` to `your.git.com/your-org/your-project-name`

+####Git Setup
+7. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`

+Now you should be able to run `go build` from your project root to build and all manner of `git` commands.

 ###Directory Structure

 ```